-7 Individuals eligible for the CFSP who are on the Innovations or Traumatic Brain Injury (TBI) waivers, served by intermediate care facilities for individuals with intellectual disabilities (ICF-IID) or TRACK at Murdoch Center, eligible for North Carolina Transitions to Community Living (TCL), or need State-funded Services will be required to enroll in a Behavioral Health I/DD Tailored Plan to access those services.
+Individuals eligible for the CFSP who are on the Innovations or Traumatic Brain Injury (TBI) waivers, served by intermediate care facilities for individuals with intellectual disabilities (ICF-IID) or TRACK at Murdoch Center, eligible for North Carolina Transitions to Community Living (TCL), or need State-funded Services will be required to enroll in a Behavioral Health I/DD Tailored Plan to access those services.

-8 With NCDHHS's approval, the CFSP may, at its discretion, delegate care management functions to community-based entities, provided that those entities are meaningfully integrated into the CFSP's statewide model.
+9 With NCDHHS's approval, the CFSP may, at its discretion, delegate care management functions to community-based entities, provided that those entities are meaningfully integrated into the CFSP's statewide model.

-- Identify each member's health and health-related needs through a comprehensive assessment and develop a care plan. - Coordinate closely with a member's care team, including a member's primary care provider (PCP), assigned County Child Welfare worker or EBCI Family Safety Program staff, parent(s), guardian(s), or custodian(s) and others, as appropriate. - Work with a member's physician on oversight of medication management, including reviewing a member's prescribed medications, ensuring a member has an adequate supply of essential medication, providing education to take medication as prescribed, and identifying potentially harmful aspects of a member's medication regimen. - Support transitions between treatment settings or health plans to ensure continuity of care. - Support transition planning for members transitioning out of the child welfare system or losing Medicaid eligibility upon turning 26, including development of a "Health Passport" to track upcoming appointments, medications and medical records. - Identify key health-related resources and supports, such as housing, food and transportation necessary to meet healthcare-related goals.
+- Support transitions between treatment settings or health plans to ensure continuity of care. - Support transition planning for members transitioning out of the child welfare system or losing Medicaid eligibility upon turning 26, including development of a "Health Passport" to track upcoming appointments, medications and medical records. - Identify key health-related resources and supports, such as housing, food and transportation necessary to meet health care-related goals.